-FunctionDeclaration:functionBindingIdentifier (FormalParameterList) { FunctionBody }
+FunctionDeclaration: function BindingIdentifier (FormalParameterList) { FunctionBody }

 - 1. If the FunctionDeclaration is contained in strict code or if its FunctionBody is strict code, then let strict be true.
 Otherwise let strict be false. - 2.
-Let scope be the LexicalEnvironment of the current execution context. - 3.
+Let scope be the LexicalEnvironment of the running execution context. - 3.
 Let F be the result of performing the FunctionCreate abstract operation with arguments Normal, FormalParameterList, FunctionBody, scope, and strict. - 4.
-Performing the abstract operation MakeConstructor with argument F. - 5.
+Perform the abstract operation MakeConstructor with argument F. - 5.
 Return F.

-FunctionDeclaration : function BindingIdentifier (FormalParameterList) { FunctionBody }
+FunctionDeclaration: function BindingIdentifier (FormalParameterList) { FunctionBody }